EmreGunner/Leda-instagram-dm-tool/EXTENSION_TROUBLESHOOTING.md

 Then reload the extension in Chrome:
 1. Go to `chrome://extensions/`
-2. Find "BulkDM - Instagram Session Grabber"
+2. Find "Socialora - Instagram Session Grabber"
 3. Click the refresh icon
 4. Test again